Friends and Heroes: Jerusalem (AD 70)

 Outside the city, Macky makes several key acquaintances.
 One is Isaac, who pretends to be senile most of the time, but is actually an active member of the rebel underground.
 His house, filled with hidden rooms and secret passages, is a safe house for the oppressed.
 Here Macky links up with the rebels (zealots) who live inside Jerusalem and soon becomes a courier between Jerusalem and the outside world.

 Inside Jerusalem, Macky meets a girl, Sarah.
 Macky is drawn to Sarah's idealism, which puts a strain on his relationship with Portia.
 He also meets a Roman officer named Lucius, widowed father of two young children and secretly a Friend of Jesus – he was one of Paul's guards, many years earlier in Rome.

 Macky learns to trust Lucius and he becomes a valued secret ally as Macky faces two old adversaries from Alexandria: Tobias and Brutacus.
-Towards the end of the siege, Macky takes greater and greater risks, and is finally captured by the Romans.
+Towards the end of the siege, Macky takes greater risks, and is finally captured by the Romans.

-Portia tries to intervene, but can’t get him released.
+Portia tries to intervene, but can't get him released.
 Instead she ensures that Macky is sent to Rome, her next destination, and his only hope.

 Rome (AD 71)

 Arriving in Rome, Macky finds himself in a gladiator school for the Circus Maximus, where the only rule is kill or be killed.
 Macky wants to do neither, so Portia intervenes with a Senator, Antonius, who takes Macky as a slave.

 Macky discovers that Antonius is a secret Friend of Jesus and that at night, he dons a mask and goes out and rescues fellow Friends of Jesus from jail or helps them escape from slave-masters.
 Soon Macky in a disguise of his own starts helping the Senator.

-Antonius has an enemy in the Senate – Marcus, who blames all the Empire's woes on the Friends of Jesus.
-Marcus would like to prove the notorious masked rebel is actually his enemy, Antonius.
-But Antonius is too clever for him.
-Marcus enlists the help of Tiberius, Brutacus, Tobias and Tobias’ mother Luciana, an expert manipulator and political in-fighter with friends in high places.
+Antonius has an enemy in the Senate named Marcus, who blames all the Empire's woes on the Friends of Jesus.
+Marcus would like to prove the notorious masked rebel is actually his enemy, Antonius, but Antonius is too clever for him.
+Marcus enlists the help of Tiberius, Brutacus, Tobias and Tobias' mother Luciana, an expert manipulator and political in-fighter with friends in high places.

 Marcus begins to tighten his grip on Macky and Antonius, and Macky's and Portia's relationship deepens and matures through the difficult choices they have to make.